uyota/py-prdanlz/README.md

 All JSON configuration keywords are spelled in lower cases only.

-## "Constants" and "variables"
+## "constants", "variables", and "derivatives"

-"Constants" and "variables" are both dictionaries.
+All of "constants", "variables", "derivatives" are all dictionaries.

+All of "constants", "variables", "derivatives" are variables but they have different properties.
-"Constants" and "variables" are both variables but "constants" are only fetched once while "variables" are re-fetched at each cycle.
+"constants" are only fetched once and thus resulting the same value all times during the monitoring.
+"variables" are re-fetched at each cycle.
+"derivatives" are calculated variables; they are derived from "constants" and variables".

+Both of "constants" and "variables" are to capture system output and not convenient to manipulate their values on the fly at same time.
+"derivatives" can be used to calculate from "constants" and "variables" to run arithmetics on and store their results.

-Both of "constants" and "variables" are stored in their given names.
+All of "constants" and "variables" are stored in their given names.
-In addition, "variables" generates variables start with "last_"
+In addition, "variables" and "derivatives" generate variables that start with "last_" allowing to refer to previous values.

 A dictionary key specifies the name of a variable and dictionary value represents how to fetch data.